Miha-x64/Lychee/README.md

 Note that it is distributed under 'GPL v.
 2.0 with classpath exception' which is not as restrictive as GPL itself.

-You can mutate concurrent properties from background threads (e. g. in the end of async computations), triggering UI state change as needed and without any callbacks.
+You can mutate concurrent properties from background threads (e.g. in the end of async computations), triggering UI state change as needed and without any callbacks.

 #### ProGuard rules for Android?